cod1dev/centralizer/README.md

 # Gametype function centralizer for [CoD1](https://en.wikipedia.org/wiki/Call_of_Duty_(video_game))

-### Centralizing and merging the common source code parts of the stock gametypes
+### Centralizing and merging the common and duplicated source code parts of the stock gametypes

+## No feature modifications: original behaviors preserved

 Supported version: **1.1**

 > [!NOTE]
-> May contain fixes and formatting, but no customization, to maintain original intended behaviors.

-This centralizer aims to facilitate the application of your own customizations to all your gametypes at once, without resorting to CoDaM which has no longer been maintained since 2004.
+> This centralizer aims to make it easier to add your own modifications into all your gametypes at once, without the need to modify each gametype files.